richardstartin/richardstartin.github.io/_posts/2020-03-30-population-dynamics-part-1-population-level-models.md

 $$

 In the steps above, the terms of quadratic order disappear because of the Hartman-Grobman theorem, up to some technical conditions which hold for simple population models.
-To reason about the stability of a system, this matrix and its eigenvalues help to find the stability type.
+This matrix and its eigenvalues help to find the stability type of the system.

 ## Lotka-Volterra Stability Analysis